virtualscienceforum/virtualscienceforum/moderatorguide.md

 In the event of misconduct by any participant in video, audio, or text chat, moderators need to take the following actions (in order):

-* Warn involved participant(s) of their behaviour and the possible consequences.
+* warn involved participant(s) of their behaviour and the possible consequences
-* Remove repeat offenders from the session.
+* remove repeat offenders from the session